ABOUT FISHING WITH US

 A Tarpon hook-up on medium spinning gear, and the subsequent fight, is an exhilarating experience.

 Other fish species vary with time of year and local weather.
-Commonly found inshore are Jacks, Snook, Grouper, Snapper and of course, the feisty Barracuda.
+Commonly found inshore are Jacks, Snook, Grouper, Snapper, Wahoo and of course, the feisty Barracuda.

-Our weather is relatively consistent and we don’t have four clearly identifiable seasons, since we are a mere 1 000km (just over 600 miles) from the equator.
+Our weather is rather consistent, and we don’t have four clearly identifiable seasons since we are a mere 1 000km (just over 600 miles) from the equator.

 Since we are in the tropics, the second element should be no surprise – relative humidity.
 It increases as the wet season starts and peaks in October.
 Ironically, October is one of the overall most pleasant months for kayak fishing in the Bocas del Toro archipelago.